turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 You are welcome to come up with your own ideas too.
 Just run them by your PM.
 </section>

-**Suggested completion date**
-- All code for the project should be completed by end of Sunday of Week 3 (so you can leave Monday for polishing the project and finishing the README, not building out features!)

 ---

 ### PROJECT DUE DATE: 6pm Sunday of Week 3